KJA1582/smartcars-3-announcements/README.md

 To add an additional airline soundpack, create a new directory named with the airlines ICAO code, e.g. `dlh` for Lufthansa.
 Place your `.wav` files in this directory.
 The naming schema can be seen in the `default` soundpack.

+It is advisable to uninstall the official Announcements plugin, its features are fully integrated in this version.

+Always keep a backup of your additional soundsets.
+Any updates for the plugin will reset the plugin's directory, thus removing any additional soundpacks.

 ## For devs

 This repository contains an example plugin for playing our crew announcements for your flight.